ChaitanyaKharya2003/RemoteStateGO/README.md

 # RemoteStateGO
- Go course buy Remote State for Bennett University
+ Go course by Remote State for Bennett University